-ATAR MATHEMATICS METHODS (Units 1/2 in Year 11, 3/4 in Year 12)
+ATAR MATHEMATICS METHODS (Units 1/2 in Year 11, 3/4 in Year 12) may be studied in conjunction with Mathematics Applications or Specialist

-Prerequisite: B grade in Year 10 Extension Maths
+Year 10 Recommendations: B grade in Year 10 Extension Maths

 Overview: The major themes of the Mathematics Methods ATAR course are calculus and statistics.
 They include, as necessary prerequisites, studies of algebra, functions and their graphs, and probability.
 They are developed systematically, with increasing levels of sophistication and complexity.
 Calculus is essential for developing an understanding of the physical world because many of the laws of science are relationships involving rates of change.
 Statistics is used to describe and analyse phenomena involving uncertainty and variation.
 For these reasons, this course provides a foundation for further studies in disciplines in which mathematics and statistics have important roles.
 It is also advantageous for further studies in the health and social sciences.
 This course is designed for students whose future pathways may involve mathematics and statistics and their applications in a range of disciplines at the tertiary level.